palexus/weather-time-series/README.md

 `pip install -r requirements.txt`

-Install jupyter lab and enjoy the file.
+Install jupyter lab for this environement if neccessary and enjoy the file.

+`conda install jupyterlab`